 Agnes Bagley & Gene Marcus

 Our Rose & Thistle Award winner for 2005 was Agnes Bagley.
-Agnes continues to be active in the Scottish American community despite the fact that she turned an amazing 96 years young on September 27th of 2005.
-Agnes volunteers throughout the area, not just for Scottish events, but at Summa Hospital, hospice, and alzheimer's care.
-She once was the mainstay of the Akron & District Pipe Band, has held several offices in the Daughters of Scotia, and even holds her own in Scottish Country Dancing.
+Agnes continued to be active in the Scottish American community despite the fact that she turned an amazing 96 years young on September 27th of 2005.
+Agnes volunteered throughout the area, not just for Scottish events, but at Summa Hospital, hospice, and alzheimer's care.
+She once was the mainstay of the Akron & District Pipe Band, has held several offices in the Daughters of Scotia, and even held her own in Scottish Country Dancing until she reached the age of 98.
 Agnes' Scottish Shortbread is legendary.
-She wins every contest hands down.
-Born in Scotland, she is happy to tell you that her father worked on the Titanic and that she walked on the decks of the Titanic - fortunately before it made the disastrous journey for which it is well known.
+She won every contest hands down.
+Born in Scotland, she was happy to tell you that her father worked on the Titanic and that she walked on the decks of the Titanic - fortunately before it made the disastrous journey for which it is well known.